Change address on your driving licence online

-If your driving licence is not a Northern Ireland licence and you're resident in Northern Ireland, you may be able to exchange your licence for a Northern Ireland driving licence.
+If your driving licence is not a Northern Ireland (NI) licence and you're resident in NI, you may be able to exchange your licence for a NI driving licence.

-If you have a Northern Ireland driving licence and are resident outside Northern Ireland, you should contact the licensing authorities where you are now resident.
+If you have a NI driving licence and are resident outside NI, you should contact the licensing authorities where you are now resident.

-You must let the Driver and Vehicle Agency Northern Ireland (DVA) know if your address changes as it will mean that your records are up-to-date and therefore future driving licence reminders will be sent to the right address.
+You must let the Driver and Vehicle Agency (DVA) know if your address changes to keep your records up-to-date and make sure future driving licence reminders are sent to the right address.

-To apply online to change your address you will need:
+To apply online to change your address you'll need: